 Deny groups (block sensitive content):

-deny_credentials - SSH keys, cloud credentials, GPG keys
+deny_credentials - SSH keys, cloud credentials, GPG keys, container and package manager tokens

-deny_browser_data_macos - Browser data (Chrome, Firefox, Safari, etc.)
+deny_browser_data_macos - Browser data on macOS (Chrome, Firefox, Safari, Edge, Arc, Brave)

-deny_shell_configs - Shell config files (may contain API keys)
+deny_shell_configs - Shell config files that may contain API keys (.bashrc, .zshrc, .profile, .env)

 System path groups (grant necessary system access):